Instructions Reference

 Is the name one of a small, known set?
 Consider

-xsl:choosewith literal elements — it is more readable thanxsl:elementwhen there are only two or three alternatives.
+xsl:choosewith literal elements.
+It is more readable thanxsl:elementwhen there are only two or three alternatives.

 <!-- For a small set of known names, choose + literal is clearer -->